davenicholson-xyz/wallheaven/README.md

 Wallheaven is a Rust powered CLI tool for fetching random wallpapers from [wallhaven.cc](https://wallhaven.cc/).
 Wallheaven will randomly choose a wallpaper from various lists including your own collections using your API key.
 The selected wallpaper will then be downloaded and will output the filepath.
 Alternatively if a script is provided then the script will be called with the filepath.

+All queries and selected wallpapers are cached to cut down on API calls.

 ### Installation

 _install instructions here_